Making Tablets - The Right Tools for the jobPrint

 The right questions to raise at the planning stage include:

 - The tablet’s intended size and shape

 - Configuration of the cup and its effects on the compression force

-- Possibility of the formulation to stick or pick
+- The likelihood of the formulation to stick or pick

 - Sensitivity of the tablet to heat or change of temperature